BurnOutTrader/TradeCopierX/README.md

 It syncs positions from a leader account to one or more follower accounts.
 - Leader (source) = the account whose positions are mirrored.
 - Followers (destinations) = accounts that automatically copy trades from the leader.
+- The best way is to copy to one account and then use ProjectX internal copy trader for sub followers.